XZO — Exzeo Group, Inc.

 - Q1 2026 Guidance:

-- Anticipated managed premium: over $1.4 billion by the end of Q1
+- Anticipated managed premium to exceed $1.4 billion by the end of Q1.

 4. Bad News, Challenges, or Points of Concern

-- While the company is experiencing growth, the onboarding of new clients can vary in speed, with some relationships taking longer to materialize than others.
+- While the company is experiencing growth, the onboarding of new clients can vary in speed, with some relationships taking longer to develop.

 5. Notable Q&A Insights

-- The partnership with Tokio Marine is seen as a significant opportunity, with expectations for rapid growth in the flood insurance market.
+- The partnership with Tokio Marine is seen as a significant opportunity, given their established presence in the flood insurance market and the rapid deployment of Exzeo’s technology.